SamanKhalife/linux-Tutorial/README.md

-# linux-Tutorial
+# linux-Tutorial (for cloud computing)
-linux commands and any thing basic you need yo know for using linux it is for my own Knowledge but if you want to use I try to make it very complex and from base so you can learn linux so easy.
+linux commands and any thing basic you need yo know for using linux (for cloud computing) it is for my own Knowledge but if you want to use I try to make it very complex and from base so you can learn linux so easy and work on linux based systems.

 <!--if you want to share please share it with the source of it -->
 <!-- SAMAN KHALIFE  -->